Self-trapping of slow electrons in the energy domain

+where $\beta_\mathrm{d}=\frac{(\hbar k_{z})^{2}}{2m}$ and $ \kappa=\frac{eE_\mathrm{f}\hbar k_{0}}{2m\omega}e^{i(\phi_{0}+\pi/2)}$.
+By relating $\beta_\mathrm{d}$ to the electron and light field parameters under phase-matching, we find $\beta_\mathrm{d}\approx\frac{1}{4}{(\hbar\omega)^2}/{E_{0}}$.
 From Eq.~\ref{eq2} we can easily read the two competing processes that govern the spectral dynamics, namely harmonic oscillations and hopping.
-In analogy to solid-state terminology, we refer to the two terms on the r.h.s.\ of Eq.~\ref{eq2} as quadratic on-site potential ($n^2\beta$) and nearest-neighbour hopping ($\kappa$).
+In analogy to solid-state terminology, we refer to the two terms on the r.h.s.\ of Eq.~\ref{eq2} as quadratic on-site potential ($n^2\beta_\mathrm{d}$) and nearest-neighbor hopping ($\kappa$).
 Both parameters depend on the optical field parameters and the electron's energy dispersion.
-We note that the evolution of the electron spectrum governed by Eq.~\ref{eq2} is analogous to the Schr{\"o}dinger equation for atomic diffraction~\cite{meystre2021quantum} and the transversal Kapitza-Dirac effect for electron diffraction~\cite{batelaan2007colloquium}.
-In order to distinguish the relative contribution of the two effects we invoke the Nath parameter, $\rho={\beta}/{\kappa}$~\cite{nath1938diffraction}.
+We note that the evolution of the electron spectrum governed by Eq.~\ref{eq2} is analogous to the Schr{\"o}dinger equation for atomic diffraction~\cite{meystre2021quantum}, the transversal Kapitza-Dirac effect for electron diffraction~\cite{batelaan2007colloquium} and acousto-optics (see Supplemental Material~\cite{NoteSuppl}).
+In order to distinguish the relative contribution of the two effects we invoke the Nath parameter, $\rho={\beta_\mathrm{d}}/{\kappa}$~\cite{nath1938diffraction}.
 In Fig.~\ref{fig2}(a), we show $\log \rho$ as a function of photon energy and field strength.
 For $\rho \ll 1$, the hopping dominates, indicating the Raman-Nath regime, whereas for $\rho \gg 1$ we find the Bragg regime~\cite{moharam1978criterion}.
 In the following, we will discuss both regimes and their effects on electron spectral evolution.